Day 8, September 17, Puente La Reina to Estella (21.9 km)

 There were some interesting sites to see in Estella, such as the XIIth Century Palace of the Kings of Navarre and the Church of San Pedro de la Rua, but when you are as hungry and tired as we are, we can only think “FOOD”and “BED” and shelter from the torrential downpour that threatened to drown us on our way from the restaurant.

 On the subject of food, we both ordered hamburgers.
 It was very delicious meat, perfectly seasoned, and it came with good fries with lots of salt which we probably need since we work up quite a sweat on our hikes.
-What was missing were tomatoes, lettuce, cheese, pickle, or a bun.
+What was missing were tomatoes, lettuce, cheese, pickle, and a bun.
 A sliced baguette in a basket appeared on the table for an additional charge.
 Water was also an extra charge.

 A pilgrim meal usually consists of: wine or water, bread, salad or a pasta, meat/chicken/fish and fries, and dessert that includes ice cream (our choice) and usually costs 10 Euros.
 They are big meals because they know peregrinos are very hungry people!